 Chairman and Chief Executive Officer, PVH Corp.

-AGF: 61 DIRECTOR SINCE
+Age: 61 Director since: 2005

-Mr. Chirico has had a 25-year career at PVH Corp.
+Professional experience: Mr. Chirico has had a 25-year career at PVH Corp.
 He became Chief Executive Officer in 2006 and added the Chairman role in 2007.
 Before that, he served in roles of increasing responsibility, including six years as Controller, six years as Chief Financial Officer, and several months as President and Chief Operating Officer.
 Prior to joining PVH, Mr. Chirico was a Partner at the international accounting firm Ernst & Young LLP, running its Retail and Apparel Practice Group.

-Mr. Chirico has extensive knowledge of the operational and min.
-Child has extensive knowledge of the operational and financial aspects of PVH developed during his many executive positions in the company, as well as during his service as audit partner on the PVH account.
+Relevant expertise: Mr. Chirico has extensive knowledge of the operational and financial aspects of PVH developed during his many executive positions in the company, as well as during his service as audit partner on the PVH account.
 In addition, Mr. Chirico provides the Board with valuable insight into PVH's business and management's strategic vision.

-■ Dick's Sporting Goods, Inc. (since 2003)
+Other public company boards: Dick's Sporting Goods, Inc. (since 2003)